ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
-If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `datasummarizer`.
+If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `dataanalysis`.
 If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like the following.
-It is important to note that `datasummarizer` comes with two test suites, both of which should pass so as to establish a confidence in the correctness of the program.
+It is important to note that `dataanalysis` comes with two test suites, both of which should pass so as to establish a confidence in the correctness of the program.